singularityware/singularityware.github.io/pages/docs/admin-docs/advanced-config.md

 Singularity will automatically disable this feature if the host does not support the prctl option `PR_SET_NO_NEW_PRIVS`.
 In addition, `enable overlay` must be set to `yes` and the host system must support overlayFS (generally kernel versions 3.18 and later) for users to bind host directories to bind points that do not already exist in the container.

+### AUTOFS BUG PATH (string)
+With some autofs version, Singularity fails to run with "Too many levels of symbolic links" error when specified bind path (via configuration file or command line argument -B) are located in an autofs mount point.
+With this directive you can specify any number of autofs mount points generating errors.

 ## Logging
 In order to facilitate monitoring and auditing, Singularity will syslog() every action and error that takes place to the `LOCAL0` syslog facility.
 You can define what to do with those logs in your syslog configuration.